TRoboto/Maha/docs/source/overview.rst

 * :mod:`~.normalize_fn`: Functions that converts similar characters into one common character.
 * :mod:`~.replace_fn`: Functions that replace specific characters with other characters.
 * :mod:`~.contains_fn`: Functions that check if a text contains specific characters.
+* :mod:`~.num2text`: Contains the logic for converting numbers to text.

 These modules expose a simple interface that is used in conjunction with the defined :mod:`constants<maha.constants>` as well as the available :mod:`expressions <maha.expressions>`.